How to avoid being scammed this Black Friday

 - Check that the online retailer is using a secure payment gateway, and that the site URL begins with ‘https’ and not ‘http’.
 Use a secure credit card to pay, and if you don’t have a credit card, sign up for a secure payment option such as a virtual credit card or PayPal.
 Retain your confirmation email and proof of payment emails after making the transaction.

-- Be extra vigilant when downloading or opening any attachments which claim to have a list of specials or a brochure with specials, rather go to the retailers site to peruse these specials.
-Often these attachments have embedded malware which would circumvent traditional anti-virus etc.
+To be extra vigilant when downloading or opening any attachments which claim to have a list of specials or a brochure with specials, rather go to the retailers site to peruse these specials.
+Often these attachments have embedded malware which would circumvent traditional anti-virus etc…

 Be wary of any of the traditional phishing scams which seek to ‘confirm your details’ to qualify for additional discount or to qualify for the deal.